Glitch: Etymology

+Another term we adopted to describe some of our problems was "glitch".
+Literally, a glitch is a spike or change in voltage in an electrical circuit which takes place when the circuit suddenly has a new load put on it.
+You have probably noticed a dimming of lights in your home when you turn a switch or start the dryer or the television set.
+Normally, these changes in voltage are protected by fuses.
+A glitch, however, is such a minute change in voltage that no fuse could protect against it.
+John Daly further defined the word on the July 4, 1965, episode of What's My Line, saying that it's a term used by the United States Air Force at Cape Kennedy, in the process of launching rockets, "it means something's gone wrong and you can't figure out what it is so you call it a 'glitch'".
+Later, on July 23, 1965, Time magazine felt it necessary to define it in an article: "Glitches—a spaceman's word for irritating disturbances".
+In relation to the reference by Time, the term has been believed to enter common usage during the American Space Race of the 1950s, where it was used to describe minor faults in the rocket hardware that were difficult to pinpoint.

+The word itself is sometimes humorously described as being short for "gremlins lurking in the computer hardware".

 Electronics glitch

 An electronics glitch or logic hazard is a transition that occurs on a signal before the signal settles to its intended value, particularly in a digital circuit.
 Generally, this implies an electrical pulse of short duration, often due to a race condition between two signals derived from a common source but with different delays.
 In some cases, such as a well-timed synchronous circuit, this could be a harmless and well-tolerated effect that occurs normally in a design.
 In other contexts, a glitch can represent an undesirable result of a fault or design error that can produce a malfunction.
 Some electronic components, such as flip-flops, are triggered by a pulse that must not be shorter than a specified minimum duration in order to function correctly; a pulse shorter than the specified minimum may be called a glitch.
 A related concept is the runt pulse, a pulse whose amplitude is smaller than the minimum level specified for correct operation, and a spike, a short pulse similar to a glitch but often caused by ringing or crosstalk.